kmlv/MoneyPolitics/README.md

 mainly with small circles
 ```

-1. Include the Tetris Game in the Real Effort template - Skyler

-Might be difficult (the game is just on a separate page for now).
-Most browsers don't allow local files (like a tetris game) to be embedded inside of another page for security reasons.
-This would also make it difficult to pick which game to play (currently, you only have to change SESSION_CONFIGS in settings.py).
-May also cause problems when passing values from the game back to otree pages/models.

-1. Program payoff function - Marco

-## TODO Frontend - Marco and Skyler

-1. The message senders should see checkboxes with the receivers income to send them a message, but they shouldn't
-see themselves in those boxes (e.g. if my Income is 9, I should only see checkboxes with the income of the rest of the
-players).
-DONE

-1. The received messages should have an anonymous sender id (e.g. "Sender X: 'message of sender x' ").
-This should
- depend on a session config parameter (the one mentioned in the last item of the Backend todo list) - Skyler

-A skeleton template is displayed now (not populated).
-The logic for sending messages is still being working on.
-Once that's done, this step should be fairly quick and easy.
-Also, an indexing error with clean_messages was crashing the server, so I modified it.

-1. We need to sum up all the info presented to the player at the end of the round (Results page)  - Marco

 If you want to test something that may cause some troubles, it should be done here:
 ### Testing space: branch `testing`

 After testing, bring your changes to the main branch
 ### Main space: branch `master`

+###

 ### Note:
 Remember that because this is app is for an ongoing project, there are going to be many changes in its structure
 so try to program it as dynamically as possible, avoiding hard coding and documenting everything that is required.

 Also, try to define what was done in every commit pushed to the remote repo

+Might be difficult to set up the real effort tasks as includable templates (the game is just on a separate page for now).
+Most browsers don't allow local files (like a tetris game) to be embedded inside of another page for security reasons.
+This would also make it difficult to pick which game to play (currently, you only have to change SESSION_CONFIGS in settings.py).
+May also cause problems when passing values from the game back to otree pages/models.